-Claire is feeling a like she is not contributing to the family because she doesn’t have a job.
-She has applied to 5 jobs recently, but despite her college degree is rejected from all of them.
-Because she has been out of the labor force for so many years, he human capital has depreciated.
+Claire feels like she is not contributing to the family because she doesn’t have a job.
+She has applied to 5 jobs recently, but despite her college degree, she is rejected from all of them.
+Because she has been out of the labor force for so many years, her human capital has depreciated.
 The second important component of this scene is to consider the non-pecuniary benefits of work.
 Not all workers are income maximizers as some have other motivations for working in paid employment.

 It is career day at Luke’s school, and the teacher asks Claire to speak about her job as a stay at home mom.
 She points out that she actually has a lot of different jobs as a stay-at-home-mom.
 The household production model assumes that agents decide between working at paid work or working at home and producing things that they could have bought with income.
 Both yield some level of utility, but some partners will specialize in household production depending on the relative wages of the other partner.

-Since Lilly is now in school and Cam and Mitchell are not adopting another baby, Mitchell thinks it is time for Cam to get a job.
-Their friend Longeness offers him a job at a local boutique under the guise that the shop needs someone to work and Cam just happens to be available.
-Cam initially accepts because it does seem like a great match for his tastes and skill set, but Jeoux let’s the cat out of the bag that it wasn’t a sincere offer, and Cam is very offended that Mitch thinks he is too lazy to get a job.
+With Lilly in school and Cam & Mitchell unsure about adopting another baby, Mitchell thinks it’s a good time for Cam to get a job.
+Mitchell works with his friend Longeness to secure Cam a job at a local boutique under the guise that the shop needs someone to work and Cam just happens to be available.
+Cam initially accepts because it seems like a great match for his tastes and skill set, but Jeoux lets the cat out of the bag that it wasn’t a sincere offer, and Cam is offended that Mitch thinks he is too lazy to get a job.

 Claire is going to meet an old friend from work, but her kids are surprised to find out that she once had a job.
 She describes why she chose to leave the workforce.
 The household production model allows for workers to determine if they would prefer to produce items for household consumption or work in the paid labor force to purchase those same item.
 Claire must have steep indifference curves given she quit the labor force to produce household items.